iulian4ik/thinkster-django-angular-tutorial/chapter10.md

     // ...

 ## Checkpoint
 And that's our last feature!
-You should not be able to load up the settings page at `http://localhost:8000/+:username/settings` and update your settings as you wish.
+You should now be able to load up the settings page at `http://localhost:8000/+:username/settings` and update your settings as you wish.

 Try updating your tagline.
 If it works, you will now see your tagline displayed on your profile page.